-These furnished apartments have wall-to-wall carpeting, venetian blinds, two lounge chairs, a sofa-lounge (may be converted into a bed), desk, and dinette with four matching chairs.
+These furnished apartments have venetian blinds, two lounge chairs, a sofa-lounge (may be converted into a bed), desk, and dinette with four matching chairs.
 The master bedroom has a double bed, chest of drawers, and a mirror.
-In the twobedroom apartments, the second bedroom has only a chest of drawers.
+In the two-bedroom apartments, the second bedroom has only a chest of drawers.